Hello readers, today in this article, we will discuss the Net Worth of Hikaru Nakamura in 2023. He is an American chess player and streamer.

-Related: What is the Ne Worth of Jo O’Meara?
+Related: What is the Net Worth of Jo O’Meara?

 Hikaru Nakamura Social Media

 Hikaru Nakamura is a chess player and streamer.
 He has multiple sources of income.
-In the past, the majority of his income comes from his successful chess career, mainly by winning chess competitions.
+In the past, the majority of his income comes from his successful chess career, mainly from winning chess competitions.

 But currently, he earns a significant amount of money by streaming chess, mainly through YouTube Ad Revenue, Twitch donations, and Brand deals.

 Hikaru has signed a deal with Chess.com, and he even signed a six-figure deal with the esports company Team SoloMid.
 Apart from that, he also earns some money through his book sales.

 The updated Net Worth of Hikaru Nakamura in 2023 is $50 Million.
 Moreover, Hikaru’s annual income is around $1 Million.

 |Profession||Chess Player and Streamer|

 |Source of Income||Chess Career, YouTube Ad Revenue, Twitch Donations, Brand Deals, and Book Sales|

 I hope this article provides you with helpful information about chess player Hikaru Nakamura.
 If you found this article worth reading, don’t forget to share it on social media.